-2. Verify Your Google My Business Listing
+2. Verify Your Google Business Listing

 4. Add Business Photos & Videos

 - Logo: Your logo is your avatar when you post photos or respond to reviews.
-Click “Choose photo” in the Logo tile to add a logo.

 - Cover: Choose a cover photo that best showcases your business’ unique brand and value.
-This photo will appear when people see your business’ listing in Google search pages and Google Maps.
-Click “Choose photo” in the “Cover” tile to add your cover photo.
+This photo will appear when people see your business listing on Google search pages and Google Maps.

 5. Confirm Business Attributes

-Tips to Optimize & Manage Your Google Business Profile
+7. Manage Your Google Business Profile

 - COVID-19 update: A COVID-19 update lets customers know of any changes to your store, such as mask mandates, curbside pickup options, and so on.